Linkedin automation tools can be great for prospecting. It can save you a lot of time, streamline your workflow, and help you create a larger network.

 For example, PhantomBuster, which is famous for this mistake, sends out messages at different intervals during the day.

-So if you have never sent out messages at 3 am before, but you are now (thanks to poor automation), it will look suspicious to Linkedin.
+So if you have never sent out messages at 3 am before, but you are now (thanks to poor automation), it will look suspicious to LinkedIn.

 Use the same IP address assigned to your business location and only send messages during your office hours.